theam/eLLMental/docs-site/docs/03_components/02_embeddings_space.md

 // This will create an estimated embedding of the word "Cow" Embedding likelyACowEmbedding = embeddingsSpace.translateEmbedding("Bull", relationshipVector);

-// We use it as any other embedding to find stored texts that are similaar to "Cow" List<Embedding> similarToCowEmbeddings = embeddingsSpace.mostSimilarEmbeddings(likelyACowEmbedding, 5);
+// We use it as any other embedding to find stored texts that are similar to "Cow" List<Embedding> similarToCowEmbeddings = embeddingsSpace.mostSimilarEmbeddings(likelyACowEmbedding, 5);
 ```